Table of contents

 Non-stimulant medications aren’t used as often, but they can be an effective alternative that improves overall concentration and impulse control.
 One of the key advantages of non-stimulant ADHD medication is the reduced risk of addiction.

-How Does Strattera Work?
+How does Strattera work?

-What Are the Side Effects of Strattera?
+What are the side effects of Strattera?

 Some of the most common side effects of this non-stimulant ADHD medication include: